integratedexperts/testmate/README.md

 <p align="center">This Drupal module is designed to modify existing site content and configurations while running tests.</p>

 ## Features
-This is a module to support testing, so it is not expected to be used in production (although, it adheres to Drupal coding standards and has good test coverage).
+production (although, it adheres to Drupal coding standards and has good test coverage).